 Courses in the professional certificate programs are offered asynchronously and delivered in accelerated mixed format with lectures, labs, and online discussions.
-Courses must meet three credit hours or 120-hours of instructional and student work time over a period of four weeks.
+Courses must meet three credit hours or 112.5 hours of instructional and student work time over a period of four weeks.
 Credit hour time is satisfied by means, which can include but not limited to: daily lectures and interaction with faculty members for the duration of course including written assignments, quizzes and exams; academic engagement through online tutorials and presentations, lab exercises, and online discussions moderated by faculty; and virtual study groups and projects interacting with peers and graded by faculty.
 Example:

-Type of Course Lecture Component Discussion Lab Component Total Credits

-Professional 1 credits (40 hours) 0.5 credit (20 hours) 1.5 credits (60 hours) 3 Credits (120 hours)
+Type of Course Lecture Component Discussion Lab Component Total Credits Professional Certificate Program Courses 1 credit (37.5 hours) 0.5 credit (18.75 hours) 1.5 credits (56.25 hours) 3 Credits (112.5 hours)

-Certificate '() 2.

-Program 1

-Courses 3